usab-skrow/swe-ireland/subtopics/culture.md

     * We will cross the bridge when we reach it
     * Time-box every work
     * Premature optimization is the root of all evil
+    * If everything is high priority then everything is low priority

 ## Social Stuff